-The forward rigging compartment is located forward of the consoles and the aft rigging compartment is located aft of the fuel tank compartment.
-These enclosures are used for rigging ignition protected accessories and for better passage to the rigging components around them.
+The rigging compartment is located aft of the fuel tank compartment.
+This area is used for rigging ignition protected accessories and batteries, and provides better access to the rigging components around it.

-The rigging lids and mounting screws must be sealed with silicone sealer after rigging is complete.
-If a lid is removed, it must be resealed to insure watertight integrity.
+The rigging hatch and mounting screws must be sealed with silicone sealer after rigging is complete.
+If the lid is removed, it must be resealed to insure watertight integrity.